jbranchaud/til/zsh/cat-a-file-with-line-numbers.md

 gem 'pg'
 ```

-With the `-n` flag I can view that file with line numbers
+With the `-n` flag you can view that file with line numbers

 ```
 $ cat -n Gemfile